lfn3/personal-site/content/post/writing-benchmarks-systematically.md

 This is mostly important so as you can use them to do a quick sanity check on the benchmark once it's run.

 If this sanity check confirms your guess, it doesn't necessarily mean that the benchmark is measuring what you think it is, however.
+This is one of those problems that's just hard.
+You basically have to look at all the code inside a benchmark.

 ### Write the benchmark